Rogi André: Early life

 Rozsa Klein was born on 10 August 1900 in Budapest, the daughter of a doctor.
-She suffered severe curvature of the spine that limited in her movements due to the steel corset her father prescribed for her.
+She suffered severe curvature of the spine that limited her movements due to the steel corset her father prescribed for her.
 He encouraged her to study art and violin and she became accomplished in both, graduating from the Budapest School of Fine Arts.

 Early career

 Attracted to the bohemian milieu of Paris like other Hungarians including Brassai and André Kertesz, André settled there in 1925 amongst exiled supporters of Count Mihály Károlyi, temporary president of the Hungarian Republic, all opposed to the dictatorial Horthy regime.
 They included the sculptor István Beöthy and his wife, the painter Anna Beöthy-Steiner (1902–1985).
 On 2 October 1928, she married Kertész who was her neighbour in the Montmartre Hôtel de la terrasses.
 Kertesz who had just purchased his first Leica and was getting commissions from the prestigious Vu magazine, with credits on several covers.

 She and Kertesz lived together at 75 Boulevard du Montparnasse next to the constructivist gallery/bookshop L’esthétique founded by their friend, the painter Evsa Model, husband of Lisette Model.
 Like Brassai, who also knew them, she was influenced in her photography by Kertesz, but like Brassai she nevertheless eschewed the 35mm camera for a Voigtlander Bergheil 9×12 folding camera that took glass plates (which by the 1920s were quite outmoded).